CoLRev-Environment/colrev/docs/source/index.rst

    :align: center
    :alt: Logo

-CoLRev is an open-source next-generation environment for collaborative reviews.
+CoLRev is an open-source environment for collaborative reviews.
-To accomplish major improvements in efficiency, trustworthiness, and richness, CoLRev innovates in key areas:
+To make major improvements in terms of efficiency and trustworthiness and to automatically augment records with community-curated annotations, CoLRev innovates in key areas:

 - leveraging the transparent collaboration model of **git** for the whole literature review process
 - desigining a **fault-tolerant, configurable, and self-explanatory** workflow